CMRI-ProCan/RUV-III-C/README.md

 There is mimimum requirement to use the `RUV-III-C` package, but you must have sufficient RAM to run the analysis requested.
 Here ``sufficient'' means enough RAM to load the input data, and also enough for a working set per-thread.
 This means that memory scales linearly with the number of threads.
 If you run out of memory, consider lowering the number of threads used.
 The package will by default use as many threads as there are cores available, although the number of threads can be restricted.

-Four CPU cores and 16GB RAM are very much more than is necesarry to run the provided example.
+Four CPU cores and 16GB RAM are much more than is necesarry to run the provided example.

 ## Software Requirements